Nolberto Solano: International career

-Solano made his full international debut for Peru at the age of 18, and went on to be capped 95 times, scoring 20 goals.
-He has been a key member of the squad since the mid-1990s but, in June 2005, Solano decided to quit the Peru national football team due to disagreements with the coach, Freddy Ternero.
-In 2006, he returned to the national team setup under new coach Franco Navarro.
-Despite his return to the national team, Solano was not selected for Peru's Copa America 2007 squad.
-He continued to represent the national team thereafter, but with his country having no chance at all of qualifying for the 2010 FIFA World Cup, he announced his decision to retire from international football after World Cup Qualifiers against Argentina and Bolivia.
-Solano has also stated his desire to try and guide his country to the World Cup as a coach in the near future to try to make up for never making it as a player.
+Solano earned 95 caps and scored 20 goals for Peru.
+His debut on 3 May 1994 was a 1–0 win over neighbours Colombia at the Miami Orange Bowl, and his first goal on 25 June 1995 was the only one of a friendly win over visitors Slovakia.
+He played at the Copa América in 1995 and 1999, scoring in a 3–3 quarter-final draw with Mexico and the subsequent penalty shootout defeat in the latter, as well as featuring at the 2000 CONCACAF Gold Cup.

+At the 2004 Copa América on home soil, Solano scored in group games against Venezuela (win) and Colombia (draw) in a run to the quarter-finals.
+He said in June 2005 that his international career was over, but returned in September 2007.
+He announced his international retirement in October 2009 with the team having not qualified for the 2010 FIFA World Cup, and said that he wanted to be a manager so he could finally take Peru to a World Cup.

 Managerial career

 Solano took the first step into coaching as the part-time first-team coach of Newcastle Benfield in 2012.

-In June 2012, he was confirmed as manager of Peruvian Primera División club Universitario de Deportes.
+In June 2012, he was confirmed as manager of Peruvian Primera División club Universitario.
 On 12 December, Universitario confirmed that Solano had left the club, despite the fact he guided the club into the top half of the table after being in the relegation zone when he first took charge.

+From three months from 23 April 2013, Solano was manager of José Gálvez of the same league.
+The team slipped from penultimate to last place in his brief spell.

-In 2014, he became the head coach of Canadian club Internacional de Toronto in League1 Ontario.
+In May 2014, Solano became the head coach of Canadian club Internacional de Toronto in League1 Ontario.
 However, on 22 July, the club had its licensing agreement terminated due to issues regarding the payment of player salaries, ending his tenure.